tarantula-learning/odin-recipes/README.md

 # odin-recipes
 For this project, I will be building a recipe website.
 I am nervous, but excited.
-Html isn't as hard as I thought.
+Html isn't as hard as I thought...